 - Full set of vote data at the polling place and seat/ward level broken down by candidate.
 In some cases, this is also available at the two-party-preferred and/or two-candidate-preferred level.

-The following is the list of all elections for which this task has been completed.
-I’ll post occasionally when I complete new datasets to add to this collection.
 Click on each link to go to the Google Drive folder containing the data:

 - Australian Capital Territory 2012

 - Brisbane City Council 2000 – does not include two-candidate-preferred data by polling place